jtombo45/Learn-React-SoloLearn/Getting Started/README.md

 - Webpack creates a bundle file containing the content of multiple files that need to be "bundled" together and it is all added together into a single file.
     - Webpack only has to find one file rather than multiple which decrease load time
     - All CSS and JS files need to be added to the src folder, otherwise webpack won't see them.
-    - Index.js is the entry point of into the application
+    - Index.js is the entry point into the application
     - App.js: This file is the main component that will be rendered to the DOM

 ## Course Project
-Course Project
-- Outcome create a Contact Manager app using React and lessons learned
+- Outcome: create a Contact Manager app using React and lessons learned
 ![alt text](image-4.png)